BUGSPRAY TREATMENT

 Will they hibernate or perhaps die off during the winter and what are our chances of them returning inside our home again in the Spring?

-• Tech Support says
+Tech Support says

 No doubt they will return next year.
 My guess is there must be a good food supply some where close to the town home on the common ground of the building and the adults are laying eggs there and stick around for future reproduction.
 Ideally treating the landscaping and siding of the home would really help.
-Permethrin is good for this and can be used safely on any type of plant as well as the home to both kill and repel this moth.
+Maxxthor is best for this and can be used safely on any type of plant as well as the home to both kill and repel this moth.

-Microcare can also be used inside to help cut down on the number getting into the living space so use it around windows, door frames, exterior wall voids, etc.
+FS MP can also be used inside to help cut down on the number getting into the living space so use it around windows, door frames, exterior wall voids, etc.

 Lastly, make sure you actually have miller moths!
 We’ve had many customers mistake Meal Moths for Miller Moths so I feel I should point this out just to be sure.
 Review our Meal Moth article to learn more about this pest since they’re so active this time of year too.